-There will also be vehicles to drive in Battle Royale, including an ATV, light helicopter, SUV and a tactical raft.
+There are also vehicles to drive in Battle Royale, including an ATV, light helicopter, SUV and a tactical raft.
 These could help you more quickly avoid the ever-decreasing circle of death as the game progresses.

 Perhaps the most important difference between Battle Royale and the other multiplayer modes is that you can also play using a third-person perspective as well as the traditional first-person.
 As there are some benefits to this, the choice must be made before a match so you all players you face use the same viewpoint throughout each game.

-What maps will be available in Call of Duty: Mobile?
+What maps are available in Call of Duty: Mobile?

 Some of the best-loved multiplayer maps from the COD series will be available in Call of Duty: Mobile.